Organization of the United States Coast Guard: Coast Guard Air Stations

 Coast Guard Air Stations provide aviation support for other Coast Guard activities.
 Unlike small boat stations, air stations are not subordinate to Sector commanders.
 Instead the commanding officer of a Coast Guard Air Station reports to the appropriate District Commander.

 Staff elements

+Staff elements directorates are each headed by an Assistant Commandant or Director.
+Each directorate reports to the Deputy Commandant for Operations or the Deputy Commandant for Mission Support.
+A handful, such as the Judge Advocate General, report directly to the Commandant/Vice-Commandant.

 On July 23, 2007, the Coast Guard instituted a consolidated acquisition directorate, which handles major systems and future equipment acquisitions.
 It is the second-largest staff element at Coast Guard headquarters.
 Rear Admiral Michael J. Johnston, Assistant Commandant for Acquisition, leads the directorate.
 The directorate’s programs include all platforms and mission systems designed to modernize and recapitalize the Coast Guard’s fleet of cutters, boats, aircraft, and information technology assets.
 Under the new organization, these programs are consolidated from the legacy Coast Guard acquisitions directorate and the Integrated Deepwater System Program.
 The new directorate also brings together the office of procurement management; the office of research, development and technical management; the Research and Development Center; and the head of contracting.